 - Cleft Lip and palate: This condition is among the most common facial birth problems.
 In most cases, successful results can be achieved through a staged reconstructive approach that involves a comprehensive diagnosis, treatment planning, follow-up visits from infancy through adolescence.

-- Craniosynostosis: It is the condition in which one or more cranial vault sutures get closed in one or more locations, occurs during development of the fetus.
+- Craniosynostosis: It is the condition in which one or more cranial vault sutures get closed in one or more locations and it occurs during development of the fetus.
 This condition also requires team effort of a craniofacial surgeon and a pediatric neurosurgeon.
-After the surgical intervention, an ongoing reassessment at appropriate intervals needs also to be done in order to monitor function and to evaluate the facial growth and appearance.
+After the surgical intervention, an ongoing reassessment at appropriate intervals needs to be done in order to monitor function and to evaluate the facial growth and appearance.

 Here are a few guidelines to prepare for the procedure.